Presidential Inaugural Medals

 Presidential Inaugural Medals have a long history in the United States.
-The tradition can be traced back to the first president, George Washington, and continues on today with President Joe Biden.
+The tradition can be traced back to the first president, George Washington, and continues on today with President Donald Trump.

 History

 Samuel Brooks created the first presidential medal for President George Washington—the medal produce had a crude profile of Washington on one side and is known as the "Manly medal".
 When elected for his second term in office, "success tokens" were distributed as mementos following Washington's inauguration, but the medals were not produced for the actual festivities.
 Thomas Jefferson received the first unofficial presidential inaugural medal produced by John Reich in 1802.
 The silver medal was sold for $4.25 and the tin medal for $1.25.
 For years, independent medal makers would produce presidential medals to commemorate a specific president's inauguration.
 In addition, unofficial presidential buttons, ribbons, and badges were produced.
 All of these became increasingly popular once elaborate inaugural festivities were thrown in Washington, D.C because the various items became favored souvenirs for the attendees.
 Since there was no standard medal, historians have uncovered medals in various sizes and qualities, as well as composed of different metals.

 When the government decided it could no longer afford the inaugural celebrations at the turn of the twentieth century, D.C. residents took it upon themselves to raise all the funding for inaugural festivities.
 One way to raise funds was through the sale of official presidential inaugural medals.
 Instead of various presidential medals being produced for tourist consumption, an official inaugural medal would be produced by the official Inauguration Committee and sold to the public.
 In 1901, William McKinley received the first official presidential inaugural medal—it had his portrait stamped on one side and the Capitol building on the other.
 Surrounding the Capitol building are the words, "William McKinley President of the United States * Theodore Roosevelt Vice-President".
 Instead of being produced by the United States Mint, the medals were produced by the Joseph K. Davison Company of Philadelphia.
 Scholars believe that 3 gold, 55 silver, and approximately 4,000 bronze medals were produced.
 The three gold medals were created for the President, Vice President, and President of the Official Inauguration Committee for Medals and Badges.
 Silver medals were to be distributed among committee members and bronze medals were available for public sale.
 This set a tradition that is still observed today.